Hardcoreprawn/architecture/input/posts/patterns/2023-05-09-microservices.md

 Image: ../../media/header01.png
 ---

 Microservices are a way to build applications used by some of the biggest sites and systems online, such as Netflix and Amazon.
 They let systems be updated safely and scale well.
-But they are complex and require firm principles in place to work correctly.
+However, they are complex and require firm principles in place to work correctly.

 ## Pattern Overview